florinel-chis/mage-seo/docs/ARCHITECTURE.md

 # Architecture Guide

-This document provides a comprehensive overview of the Laravel SEO Platform's architecture, design patterns, and component interactions.
+This document provides a comprehensive overview of MageSEO's architecture, design patterns, and component interactions.

 ## Table of Contents